Fozzyack/simple-fuzzy-finder/README.md

 - Split the directory files into batches for multithreading
 - Make it look pretty

+## Scoring Algorithm

+- Levenshtein did not work as intended and took too long to run.
+- Moved to a scoring algorithm in which directory path names get reward based on different qualities.
+    - Is the char included in the directory path
+    - Detection of concurrent chars
+    - Does the char exist after a separator/delimeter
+    - Penalties apply for longer directories to ensure the smallest directory is returned first.

 ## Tech

 Will be using C++.
 For the speed.
 Might try to add multithreading for no the memes.